koushik-karmakar/Fitness-Influencer-Coaching-Platform-Database-Design/README.md

 **Why does `enrollments` exist as its own table?**
 Because a client can buy multiple plans over time, and one plan can be bought by many clients.
 The enrollment is the relationship between them — it also stores start/end dates and status, which neither the client nor the plan should own.

-**Sessions ≠ Check-ins**
+**Sessions**
 A session is a scheduled call — it has a meeting link, a duration, a status.
-A check-in (progress log) is data a client submits — weight, measurements, photos.
-They're two completely different things and should never be mixed.

 **Why store `trainer_notes` separately?**
 Because trainer notes are private observations — not something the client necessarily sees.
-Keeping them in their own table makes it easy to control access and query them independently.
+Keeping them in their own table makes it easy to control access.

 **Payments vs Subscriptions**
-A subscription tracks the billing cycle and its current status (active, expired, cancelled).
+A subscription tracks the billing and its current status (active, expired, cancelled).
 A payment is an individual transaction.
 One subscription can have many payments over time, so they're separate.

 ---

 ## Relationships overview

 ```
-users ──< trainer
+users --< trainer
-users ──< client
+users --< client

-trainer ──< coaching_plans
+trainer --< coaching_plans
-trainer ──< enrollments
+trainer --< enrollments
-trainer ──< sessions
+trainer --< sessions
-trainer ──< trainer_notes
+trainer --< trainer_notes

-client ──< enrollments
+client --< enrollments
-client ──< sessions
+client --< sessions
-client ──< trainer_notes
+client --< trainer_notes
-client ──< payments
+client --< payments
-client ──< progress_logs
+client --< progress_logs

-coaching_plans ──< enrollments
+coaching_plans --< enrollments

-enrollments ──| subscriptions
+enrollments --| subscriptions
-enrollments ──< payments
+enrollments --< payments
-enrollments ──< sessions
+enrollments --< sessions

-progress_logs ──< progress_photos
+progress_logs --< progress_photos
 ```

 ---